-Eminent Domain pits players indirectly against one another to see who can build the most influential galactic empire and it plays very much like a 4X (eXplore, eXpand, eXploit and eXterminate) game although it is noticeably lacking in ‘exterminate’.
-Taking the focus away from direct competition is actually in the game’s favor as it allows the game to give the feel of exploring for new planets, expanding the reach of your empire and exploiting those planets for their resources while having a very manageable playtime yet still offering multiple interesting paths to victory.
+Eminent Domain pits players indirectly against one another to see who can build the most influential galactic empire, and it plays very much like a 4X (eXplore, eXpand, eXploit, and eXterminate) game although it is noticeably lacking in 'exterminate.'
+Taking the focus away from the direct competition is actually in the game's favor as it allows the game to give the feel of exploring for new planets, expanding the reach of your empire, and exploiting those planets for their resources while having a very manageable playtime yet still offering multiple interesting paths to victory.

-The core mechanic of Eminent Domain‘s deckbuilding is the Role system.
-On their turns players have the option of playing a single card as an Action from their hand but they must choose and play a Role.
-Not only is this the main method of adding cards to your deck but it also keeps the other players engaged in the game when it’s not their turn.
-The current player chooses a Role and is the Leader for that Role.
-The other players must choose whether to follow that Role by playing similar cards from their hands or to Dissent which allows them to draw an additional card from their deck.
+The core mechanic of Eminent Domain's deckbuilding is the Role system.
+On their turns, players have the option of playing a single card as an Action from their hand, but they must choose and play a Role.
+Not only is this the main method of adding cards to your deck, but it also keeps the other players engaged in the game when it's not their turn.
+The current player chooses a Role and is the Leader of that Role.
+The other players must choose whether to follow that Role by playing similar cards from their hands or to Dissent, which allows them to draw an additional card from their deck.
 This is a clever and engaging twist on deckbuilding.
-Deckbuilding games often don’t allow players to use their new cards immediately and the fact that the other players are involved as each card is selected is an excellent mechanic.
+Deckbuilding games often don't allow players to use their new cards immediately, and the fact that the other players are involved as each card is selected is an excellent mechanic.

-The Leader can boost the chosen Role by playing multiple cards from their hand that match the chosen Role’s symbol.
-If the Leader boosts the Warfare Role for example they are able to gather a number of fighters equal to the number of Warfare symbols on the played cards.
+The Leader can boost the chosen Role by playing multiple cards from their hand that match the chosen Role's symbol.
+If the Leader boosts the Warfare Role, for example, they are able to gather a number of fighters equal to the number of Warfare symbols on the playing cards.
 The player will then be able to use the fighters in future turns to attack and take control of planets that they have previously surveyed.
-Players use this same method to Survey for new planets to conquer, peacefully Colonize surveyed planets, Produce or Trade resources from conquered planets and even Research advanced Technology cards.
+Players use this same method to Survey new planets to conquer, peacefully Colonize surveyed planets, Produce or Trade resources from conquered planets, and even Research advanced Technology cards.

 Making clever use of the Role system is only part of the path to success in Eminent Domain.
-The game offers many ways to gain victory points via Research, conquering planets and trading resources produced on those planets.
-Deciding which strategy to focus on is key but you must remain aware of what other players are doing in order to maximize the benefit of the Role system during other players’ turns.
-Trying to do everything at once is generally not the best approach although it can be difficult to focus solely on one aspect if the other players ignore it as you will not be able to make best use of their Roles.
+The game offers many ways to gain victory points via Research, conquering planets, and trading resources produced on those planets.
+Deciding which strategy to focus on is key, but you must remain aware of what other players are doing in order to maximize the benefit of the Role system during other players' turns.
+Trying to do everything at once is generally not the best approach, although it can be difficult to focus solely on one aspect if the other players ignore it as you will not be able to make the best use of their Roles.

-A note on player interaction: As with many deckbuilders there isn’t really any direct player interaction in Eminent Domain.
-In other games this can lead to players losing focus during other players’ turns or getting bored while waiting.
+As with many deck-builders, there isn't really any direct player interaction in Eminent Domain.
+In other games, this can lead to players losing focus during other players' turns or getting bored while waiting.
 The Role system does a wonderful job of keeping players interested in what their opponents are doing on their turns.

-Eminent Domain is fun, engaging and easy to learn and teach.
-The Role system keeps players involved in the game even when they are not the active player which is a clever way to avoid some of the off-turn downtime present in many games.
-The theme is neat and the mechanics reflect the theme really well although it is a bit odd to have different size/shape ships represent the exact same thing.
+Eminent Domain is fun, engaging, and easy to learn and teach.
+The Role system keeps players involved in the game even when they are not active players, which is a clever way to avoid some of the off-turn downtime present in many games.
+The theme is neat, and the mechanics reflect the theme really well, although it is a bit odd to have different sizes/shapes ships represent the exact same thing.